 Our Tree Work Application page explains the process, which can be done online or by post.

-Please include details of the tree preservation order number, title or address for the order you require.
+If you would like a copy of the full tree preservation order please email firstname.lastname@example.org with details of the tree preservation order number, title or address for the order you require.

 Applications made after 1 December 2005 can be viewed online through our Planning Application Search Tool.